djpoh123/ICT1003-Project-Assignment/ICT1003-Project-Assignment- android version/README.md

 # ICT1003-Project-Assignment
-still have little bugs here and there.
+still have little bugs here and there.  added yk's code.